-Ever-mindful of the gender imbalance on The List, I decided it was high time for a feminist writer to teach me some shit.
+Ever-mindful of the gender imbalance on my reading list, I decided it was high time for a feminist writer to teach me some shit.
 My next selection was Mrs Dalloway by Virginia Woolf.

 The first edition of Mrs Dalloway was published in 1925 by Hogarth Press… which was (coincidentally, ha!) founded, owned and operated by Virginia Woolf and her husband.
-Fuck the haters, that’s one way to get published!
+That’s one way to get published, fuck the haters!

-Having read the two introductions (two! plus a foreword!), going in I knew I could safely assume that (1) Virginia Woolf was brilliant, (2) Virginia Woolf was bonkers, and (3) this was going to be a really heavy read.
+Having read the two introductions to Mrs Dalloway (two! plus a foreword!), going in I knew I could safely assume that (1) Virginia Woolf was brilliant, (2) Virginia Woolf was bonkers, and (3) this was going to be a really heavy read.

 And holy smokes – “heavy” might not have been the right word, but it sure was something.
 I felt like a ping-pong ball bouncing around the inside of Woolf’s skull.
 It’s a “stream of consciousness” suitable for white water rafting.
 Woolf has us saying hello to a childhood frien-NOPE, we’re admiring a tree-NO WAIT, we’re reminiscing about a past lov-HANG ON, we’re buying flowers… on and on it goes.

 I had no idea what the fuck was happening, not for a single moment.
 I re-read every sentence three times, and still couldn’t follow it at all.
 What I did manage to absorb I can summarise here in the form of a few Mrs Dalloway Fast Facts:

 - She likes reading memoirs